curzada/Beauty-Wise-Ph/README.md

-# Beauty-Wise-Ph
+# Rhansted.com
 Great repository names are short and memorable.
 Need inspiration?
-How about crispy-octo-parakeet?
+How about literate-palm-tree?